Technische-Natuurkunde-HvA/inverted-pendulum-team-3/progress/weekly-progress.md

 ```
 - this simple configuration worked the best.
 Adding a small postive Kd made the flywheel slowly stop spinning, but too big and it seemed to have a negative impact on the stability.
 ## 3. Results
+- semi-working PID controlled flywheel inverted pedulum
+- a set of working PID parameters (not optimal yet)
+- a way of finding better parameters with trail and error
 ## 4. Reflection
 - We learned new things we can do in te arduino code e.g: ternary condition, switch statement.